armbian/build/.github/PULL_REQUEST_TEMPLATE.md

+Please use the "Preview" tab above to view this message

 Please make sure that:

  - any changes to kernel configuration files were made by Kconfig menu (build script option `KERNEL_CONFIGURE=yes`) and not by editing configuration files by hand,